World Penguin Day 2020

 Penguin facts:

 There are 18 species of penguins, 11 of which are Globally Threatened (WWF, IUCN).
 Penguins are aquatic, flightless birds.
-They live mainly in the cooler climates of the Southern hemisphere (Antarctic Coastline, sub-Antarctic Islands, Falkland Islands, and New Zealand).
+They live mainly in the cooler climates of the Southern Hemisphere (Antarctic Coastline, sub-Antarctic Islands, Falkland Islands, and New Zealand).

 Penguins spend half their life divided between land and sea.
 The penguin’s diet is mainly fish, krill, and squid, which they catch during deep-water diving.
-Their coat has short overlapping waterproof feathers.
-Beneath their outer feathers, is a layer of fat, which provides excellent insulation for swimming in the freezing waters.
+Their coat has short, overlapping, waterproof feathers.
+Beneath their outer feathers is a layer of fat, which provides excellent insulation for swimming in the freezing waters.
 Their feet and tails act as rudders, and their flippers act as propellers.

 Why don’t penguins fly?

 Penguins live in very harsh climates.
 Their feathers help regulate their body temperature, protect against the elements, and provide insulation while swimming in the icy waters.
 They spend many hours during the day preening their feathers to ensure they are in good condition.
-The oil gland at the base of their tail secretes a water-repelling and microbial deterrant oil that is dispersed over their body during their preening to ensure their feathers are waterproof.
+The oil gland at the base of their tail secretes a water-repelling and microbial deterrent oil dispersed over their body during their preening to ensure their feathers are waterproof.

 Most penguins will breed in colonies of up to 1000 birds.
 Others, however, will make their nests with pebbles, sticks, and feathers on the ground in burrows.
 Emperor and King penguins incubate a single egg.
 They will keep it on the top of their feet under a loose fold of skin, keeping the egg warm.